 WGSS Department Chair.
-Lisa Diedrich is currently the chair of the WGSS Department.
-She was elected by the WGSS Core Faculty to serve as chair from Fall 2019 to Spring 2022.
+Liz Montegary is currently the chair of the WGSS Department.
+She was elected by the WGSS Core Faculty to serve as chair from Fall 2022 to Spring 2025.
 At the departmental level, her primary tasks are to oversee the WGSS Department's staff, faculty, and students and to ensure excellence in our unit's contributions to research, teaching, and service.

 WGSS Executive Committee.
-Lisa Diedrich oversees the WGSS undergraduate and graduate programs in consultation with the Graduate Program Director (Liz Montegary) and the Undergraduate Program Director (Nancy Hiemstra).
+Liz Montegary oversees the WGSS undergraduate and graduate programs in consultation with the Graduate Program Director (Ritch Calvin) and the Undergraduate Program Director (Nancy Hiemstra).
 This Executive Committee handles, among other things, course scheduling, teaching assignments, and curriculum reviews.
-Liz and Nancy have been appointed to serve in their positions from Fall 2019 to Spring 2022.
+Ritch and Nancy have been appointed to serve in their positions from Fall 2022 to Spring 2025.

 WGSS Graduate Studies Committee.
-As the Graduate Program Director, Liz Montegary oversees the WGSS Graduate Studies Committee.
+As the Graduate Program Director, Ritch Calvin oversees the WGSS Graduate Studies Committee.
 The Graduate Studies Committee administers the WGSS PhD, MA, and Advanced Graduate Certificate programs.
 As outlined below, the WGSS Graduate Studies Committee creates, reviews, and adapts program policies, considers requests for exceptions to degree requirements, and, in some cases (as outlined below), handles internal fellowship nominations.
-Victoria Hesford and Francesca Spedalieri will serve on this committee from Fall 2019 to Spring 2022.

 WGSS Core Faculty.
-The WGSS Core Faculty consists of Mary Jo Bona, Ritch Calvin, Lisa Diedrich, Victoria Hesford, Nancy Hiemstra, Cristina Khan, Liz Montegary, and Francesca Spedalieri.
+The WGSS Core Faculty consists of Mary Jo Bona, Ritch Calvin, Lisa Diedrich, Victoria Hesford, Nancy Hiemstra, Cristina Silva, and Liz Montegary.
 Graduate admissions decisions, PhD and MA student annual reviews, and, in some cases (as outlined below), internal fellowship nominations are decided collectively by the Core Faculty.

 WGSS Graduate Student Representative.
 Each year, current WGSS graduate students elect someone to serve as the WGSS Graduate Student Representative.
-This student attends WGSS Department Meetings and serves as the primary liaison between faculty and graduate students.
+This student attends WGSS

+Department Meetings and serves as the primary liaison between faculty and graduate students.
 The Graduate Student Representative also participates in the annual graduate admissions process.

 WGSS Associated Faculty.
-The WGSS Department has 50 Associated Faculty from more than a dozen departments across campus.
+The WGSS Department has approximately 50 Associated Faculty from more than a dozen departments across campus.
 Although associated faculty do not hold any departmental decision-making power, they are considered WGSS graduate faculty and can be counted as "internal" to WGSS for the purposes of assembling Exam and Dissertation Committees (as explained in detail below).